Welcome to the Phantacea Comic Book Page

 Ian Bateson, in his first work as a comic book artist, brought you

-the debut of Demon Land and the Damnation Brigade while Gordon Parker
+the debut of Demon Land (the first Thanatoid of Lathakra to appear as such in PHANTACEA) and the Damnation Brigade while Gordon Parker

 took you to New Weirworld, where Uncle Universe hung his Saturn-like